mostlytyped/rethinkdb-addon-lead-page/_posts/2020-09-03-rethinkdb-chat-graphql.md

 }
 ```

-With the server set up, lets move to the frontend
+With the server set up, let's move to the frontend.

 ## Creating the frontend